 Boxers do love to play and they have a hardy constitution, they can do well as a “jogging companion” except in the heat of the day, when their slightly brachycephalic (short stub) nose will not allow for easy breathing.
 Boxers usually live to about the age of 12.

 Boxers can be any color, the most popular being the red and white.
 Brindle, black and white, and all white are also seen.
 It is true that often the all white Boxer also carries the genetic component of deafness and should not be used for breeding.

-The fashion for many years was to “crop” the ears but recently laws have been passed in Great Britain and Europe and it is now frowned upon, so more and more Boxers have naturally folded ears.
-However the tail is still bobbed.
+The fashion for many years was to “crop” the ears but recently laws have been passed in Great Britain and Europe and it is now frowned upon, so more and more Boxers have naturally folded ears!
+However the tail is still often docked.
 This is partly due to the fact that a longer tail, especially on a dog that wags its tails so much, can be beaten bloody from wagging and hitting it against various objects.
-In fact, the happy disposition is one of the characteristic traits of the Boxer.
+In fact, the hairppy disposition is one of the best characteristic traits of the Boxer.